Across the Globe

 These statistics are an unfortunate read, but they stress the urgent action needed regarding renewable energy use and installation to halt climate change.
 It's evident that renewable energy implementation will be futile in the long run unless we also cut global emissions across all sectors.

-We feature statistics on renewable energy use estimates for the end of 2018.
-This chart describes contribution to total energy consumption, which takes into account electricity generation as well as transport, home heating etc. Renewable energy makes up just over 10% of this, with individual solar and wind contribution insignificant in comparison to other sources.
+This chart describes contribution to total energy consumption for the end of 2018.
+This takes into account electricity generation as well as transport, home heating etc. Renewable energy makes up just over 10% of this, with individual solar and wind contribution insignificant in comparison to other sources.
 It highlights the radical wide-scale implementation of renewable energy necessary to reduce our dependence on fossil fuels.

 Taken from REN21 Renewables 2019 Global Status Report: Link

 Looking at contribution towards electricity generation, renewable energy has a much higher contribution.
 Hydropower is by far the biggest contributor.
-Wind and solar account for a small proportion but this will have to increase significantly at an annual rate in order for a effective reduction in greenhouse gas emissions to occur.
+Wind and solar account for a small proportion which will have to increase significantly in the future

 Taken from REN21 Renewables 2019 Global Status Report: Link